mongodb/mongo-python-driver/doc/installation.rst

 ---

-10gen provides pre-built egg packages for Apple provided Python versions on Snow Leopard (2.5, 2.6) and Lion (2.5, 2.6, 2.7).
+10gen provides pre-built egg packages for Apple provided Python versions on Snow Leopard (2.5, 2.6), Lion (2.5, 2.6, 2.7) and Mountain Lion (2.5, 2.6, 2.7).
 If you want to install PyMongo for other Python versions (or from source) you will have to install the following to build the C extensions:

-**Snow Leopard** - Xcode 3 with 'UNIX Development Support'.
+**Snow Leopard (10.6)** - Xcode 3 with 'UNIX Development Support'.

 **Snow Leopard Xcode 4**: The Python versions shipped with OSX 10.6.x are universal binaries.
 They support i386, PPC, and (in the case of python2.6)